-Keep in mind, Morocco is MORE about the cultural experience then any attractions sightseeing.
+Keep in mind, Morocco is MORE about the cultural experience than any attractions sightseeing.
 Like you visit Paris, you will want to see the Eiffel Tower, Notre Dame, Arc de Triomphe to name a few.
 But Morocco is different.

-In Morocco, you are living and breathing centuries old history and traditions.
-Popular cities have a medina – where you will see oldest schools, mosques, bath or hammam, riads to stay in, mesmerizing mountains, good food and all the while being affordable.
+In Morocco, you are living and breathing centuries-old history and traditions.
+Popular cities have a medina – where you will see oldest schools, mosques, bath or hammam, riads to stay in, mesmerizing mountains, good food, and all the while being affordable.

 Moroccan cities like Fez, Marrakech, Tangier, Casablanca, Rabat – they all have “new town” areas with airports, western restaurants, grocery and shopping areas and pretty much all the modern amenities.

 But when in Morocco, travelers avoid the new towns, for all the right reasons because there is nothing much to see there.
 The action is (and every photographer’s delight) at the souks and medina, those small narrow lanes, the vendors selling colorful textiles, the gorgeous pot where Moroccan mint tea is served and the sizzling hot plate or tagine – that is where you need to be.

 Before we take you through the colorful lanes of Northern Morocco, here is what you need to know about medina, souks and all the fun words that we just described.
 We have included a section on Morocco tips at the end of the itinerary (so keep reading)

 - Souks – Souks are marketplaces and consists of many shops offering various things like food and spices, textiles and perfumes.
 Traders and craftsmen like tanners and metal workers also exist within a souk.